leanprover/vscode-lean4/README.md

 ## Requirements

 This extension requires an installation of Lean.
-It is possible to customize the Lean executable path.

 ## Extension Settings